chloe-ycs/santander-customer-transaction/README.md

 #### Tips
-If ipynb file fails to load, it can also be opened through [nbviewer](https://nbviewer.jupyter.org/github/chloe-ycs/santander-customer-transaction/blob/master/code/Santander-Customer-Transaction-Prediction.ipynb)
+If .ipynb file in the code folder fails to load, it can also be opened through [nbviewer](https://nbviewer.jupyter.org/github/chloe-ycs/santander-customer-transaction/blob/master/code/Santander-Customer-Transaction-Prediction.ipynb)